sam-walsh/xERA_plus/README.md

 Results

 The results of the analysis are displayed in the notebook itself, with various tables showing the computed and predicted run values for different players and events.

-Future Work

-The project can be extended by incorporating more data, using different machine learning models for prediction, and performing more detailed analysis on the data.

-Contact

-For any queries or suggestions, please feel free to reach out.

----

-Note: This is a basic template for your README.
-You may want to add more sections like 'Contributing', 'License', etc., depending on your project's needs.